 - Ensure that all doors are closed and sealing properly.
-Adjust if necessary. - Make sure all covers and guards are securely in place. - Check for ash build-up in the firebox.
-Adjust the ash auger timer settings if necessary. - Check water level. - Clean heat exchange tubes by aggressively pushing and pulling the lever back and forth at least 5 times. - Check the control screen to confirm the temperatures are within normal operating limits. - Check the level of the ash bin.
+Adjust if necessary. - · Make sure all covers and guards are securely in place. - Check for ash build-up in the firebox.
+Adjust the ash auger timer settings if necessary. - · Check water level. - Clean heat exchange tubes by aggressively pushing and pulling the lever back and forth at least 5 times. - Check the "Dashboard" settings to confirm the temperatures and Air Lock amp draw are within normal operating limits. - Check the level of the ash bin.
 Empty when necessary. - Take a moment to stop and listen to the operation of the unit.
 An unusual noise can be a simple indicator of a problem with a mechanical component. - Check daily for creosote build up until experience shows how often cleaning is necessary.